-Prospectus is, to the best of Kvika's and the CEO's and Deputy CEO's knowledge, factual and contains no omission likely to affect its import.
-Several employees, members of the Issuer's Executive Management and members of the Board of Directors own shares in the Bank.
-Further, most employees and members of the Executive Management own stock options and/or warrants issued by the Bank.
+Many employees, who were originally employees of Kvika before the merger with TM hf. and Lykill, own shares in the Bank as well as warrants issued by the Bank.
+Similarly, members of the Issuer's Executive Management and members of the Board of Directors own shares in the Bank as well as warrants issued by the Bank as previously described.
 A number of these individuals have contributed to the preparation of this Base Prospectus and the admission of Kvika's Securities to trading.
-Neither the Board of Directors nor members of the executive management are aware of any other potential conflicts of interest between the duties of the members of the Board of Directors or members of the Executive Management to the Bank and their private interests or other duties.
+Aside from the aforementioned, neither the Board of Directors nor members of the executive management are aware of any other potential conflicts of interest between the duties of the members of the Board of Directors or members of the Executive Management to the Bank and their private interests or other duties.

 The Bank has in place rules on measures against conflicts of interests, which are considered to include the Banks' policy on conflicts of interests which may be accessed on the Issuer's website.